Hadronic decay of vector charmonium from the lattice: 3P0 quark-pair creation model

-Using this relation and the experimental numbers, we plot in \cref{fig:test_quark_model} how the prediction for the decay width looks like, as a function of the $\PD$-meson momentum and different values of the quark-antiquark coupling, $\beta$.
+Setting $\bar{k}_{\PD}=(0,0,k_{\PD})$, we plot the decay width as given by the ${}^3P_0$ quark model in \cref{fig:test_quark_model} as a function of the $\PD$-meson momentum and different values of the quark-antiquark coupling, $\beta$.
 The on-shell condition in experiment, depending on the decay channel, occurs at $p \sim \qty{250}{\mega\eV}$.